 There’s minimal planning stress and you only pay once

-According to a survey earlier this year, 15 per cent of British people find the stress of booking holidays equivalent to a bad day at work.
+According to a survey earlier this year, 15% of British people find the stress of booking holidays equivalent to a bad day at work.

 Given that usual holiday-planning involves precious hours wasted poring over foreign train timetables or hotel comparison websites, this will come as little surprise to many travellers.

-On escorted tours, some benevolent guardian angel (called the tour organisers) has already done this for you.
+On escorted tours, a benevolent guardian angel (otherwise known as the tour organisers) has already done this for you.